-Sennheiser is among the most recognised audio brands in the broadcast, music, live sound and consumer electronics market sectors.
-Its microphones, notably the wireless, reporter's, and shotgun models, are used widely in TV production, while the headphone range caters to consumers, radio and television studios, outside broadcast trucks, and recording facilities.
+One of the most recognised audio brands in the broadcast, music, live sound and consumer electronics market sectors.
+Sennheiser microphones, notably the wireless, reporter's, and shotgun models, are used widely in TV production, while the headphone range caters to consumers, radio and television studios, outside broadcast trucks, and recording facilities.

 The company, which is still family-owned today, was established just after the end of World War II by Dr. Fritz Sennheiser in a disbanded laboratory of the University of Hanover.
 He named the new venture Labor W (Lab W), the initial referring to its location, and together with seven fellow engineers began manufacturing the company’s first device, a tube voltmeter.